India farmers block railway tracks, roads in national action against new laws - RFI

 "If the law continues in future, the farmers will be reduced to labourers and only become workers for big companies."

-Prime Minister Narendra Modi said Monday at a rail project launch that "reforms are needed for development".
+Prime Minister Narendra Modi said Monday that "reforms are needed for development".

 "We cannot build the next century with the laws of the previous century," he added, in remarks seen as alluding to the protests.

-The blockade has already caused fruit and vegetables prices in Delhi to rise over restricted supplies.
+The blockade has already caused fruit and vegetable prices in Delhi to rise over restricted supplies.

 The farmers are strongest in the north, but even the government in the southern Karnataka state suspended online school lessons for the day to show support.